SeriousOldMan/Simulator-Controller/Docs/Virtual Race Spotter.md

 (4) This includes information when your opponents are going to the pit, when and where it will be best to overtake another car, whether your opponents have a risky driving style, and so on.

 (5) This includes a summary of the start performance, final laps announcement, weather updates, best lap acknowledgement and general information about stint, session and fuel limits.

+(6) No detailed information for the concrete penalty available.

 ## Track Mapping